kddubey/pretrain-on-test/notes.md

 for NLP.

-## Theoretical result with n-grams or word2vec
+## Hypothesis from theory

 See if something can be done here.

-Or review causal/anti-causal paper.
-Maybe ask if one of those authors can swiftly summon a proof.
+Review causal/anti-causal papers.
+Consult authors.

 ## Methodology